Return to search page.

 Subjects: Education and Educators, Musicians, Opera, Singers, Song Writers, Postal Service, Migration South, Minstrel and Vaudeville Performers

-Geographic Region: Nicholasville, Jessamine County, Kentucky / Huntsville, Alabama
+Geographic Region: Nicholasville, Jessamine County, Kentucky / Huntsville and Normal, Alabama

 Young, Laura R.